 Contact the journal

-All general enquiries should be directed to the Editors
+All general enquiries should be sent to the

-Prof Maxine Molyneux, Institute of the Americas, UCL, UK
+Prof Sue Hamilton, Professor of Prehistory, Institute of Archaeology, UCL, UK

 Editorial Board Members

-Prof Paolo Drinot, Institute of the Americas, UCL, UK
+Prof Dorian Fuller, Professor of Archaeobotany, Institute of Archaeology, UCL, UK

 Open access policy

-All articles published in Radical Americas are licensed under the Creative Commons Attribution License (CC-BY) 4.0 international license agreement and published open access, making them immediately and freely available to read and download.
-The CC-BY license agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
-Further information regarding this can be found at https://creativecommons.org/licenses/by/4.0/ and licensing terms and conditions can be found in our Editorial Policy.
+From December 2020, all articles published in the Archaeology International are licensed under the Creative Commons Attribution Licence (CC-BY) 4.0 international licence agreement and published open access, making them immediately and freely available to read and download.
+The CC-BY licence agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.

 UCL Press works with subject specific indexers to deposit published articles in relevant repositories and search databases.
-Articles published in Radical Americas are indexed in the following:
+Articles published in the Archaeology International are indexed in:

 - Google Scholar